Xilinx/HPCG_FPGA/README.md

 build of HPCG, and a compiler that supports OpenMP syntax.
 An implementation compliant with MPI version 1.1 is sufficient.

+## FPGA Implementation ##

+The FPGA implementation of HPCG has been developed keeping the same calculations as the vanilla version of HPCG implementing specific optimizations for multiple FPGA execution.
+All the source code of the optimized version of HPCG is located in the `src-fpga` directory.
+All the code has been optimized for the Alveo U280 FPGA, and can be run using 1 or multiple boards.

+## Results ##

 ## Installation ##

 See the file `INSTALL` in this directory.